thruthesky/abc-library/README.md

 # ABC Library
-Is a basic library for wordpress developped by Withcenter Dev Team.
+Is a basic helper library for WordPress developed by Withcenter Dev Team.

 # How to use

-1. Install abc-library.php
+1. Install or include abc-library

     1-1.
 Activate it.

 2. Install depending plugins or themes.